JonnyKelso/resolution_vis/README.md

 # resolution_vis
-A sketch that takes an image and averages the pixel colours as the resolution changes, witten using Processing (https://processing.org)
+A sketch that takes an image and stylistically averages the pixel colours as the resolution changes, witten using Processing (https://processing.org)

 # the code